Baking Bread

 Here's a bundt cake from Martha Stewart that makes a great Election Day Cake.
 No yeast mixture is needed.
 This Kentucky Bourbon Brown Butter Cake would hit the spot, whatever the voting outcome.

-Celebrate your right, and privilege, to vote.
+Celebrate your right and privilege to vote.

-Cake brings all of us together on this wonderful day of our democratic process.
+Cake brings all of us together on this day of our democratic process.
 Go forth and bake your cake.

 See you on Election Day.